-MUST Score Negligence: When Does Legal Risk Arise?
+MUST Score Negligence in Hospital Care: When Does Legal Risk Arise?

 - Rick Miller